-Six Requirements You Need to Get Your Property Management License in FL
+Six Requirements You Need to Get Your Property Management License in Florida

 To launch a career as a property manager in Florida, you must first obtain an appropriate license, but Florida does not offer a property management license.
 Rather than a property management license Florida requires you to obtain a real estate sales associate license to meet the Florida Real Estate Commission (FREC) requirements.